 November 11, 2013

-Eventually, the fall came into view without a sound.
+Eventually, without a sound, the fall came into view.
 A noiseless stream of water slipped down the rocks into the hidden creek.

-We stopped here for a much-needed rest after walking uphill for three hours and ate lunch.
+We paused here for a well-deserved break after a three-hour uphill hike and enjoyed our lunch.

 That sounds like it would be WAY too much exercise for me, but, vicariously, I really enjoyed the hike.
 I remember the first time you saw a bear on the trail.
 It ended your hike for that day and you high tailed it back to your car.
 Now your saying you might do this hike again to see a bear. 🙂 I’m glad you had a good time and it’s REALLY nice that you and Andrew are accumulating these experiences and great memories together.